-Watch this helpful video by Neil Patel to learn some actionable tips on improving conversion rate in your lead generation strategy.
+Watch this helpful video from Neil Patel to learn some actionable tips on improving conversion rates in your lead generation strategy.

-Сonversion marketing requires paying the closest attention to how effectively your website converts.
-It helps to identify the reasons why only a few people convert or the causes of a sudden drop in the number of conversions and take necessary steps to get back on track.
+Сonversion marketing requires you to pay close attention to how effectively your website converts.
+It helps identify the reasons why only a few people convert or the causes of a sudden drop in the number of conversions and take the necessary steps to get back on track.

-If with 10K of visitors on your landing page 1% converts into customers, it means 100 purchases.
-Conversion marketing helps to improve that balance, so even one percent increase turns into 200 purchases in such case.
+If with 10K of visitors on your landing page 1% convert into customers, it means 100 purchases.
+Conversion marketing helps improve that balance, so even a one percent increase turns into 200 purchases in such a case.
 Bring conversion rate up to 5% or even 10% to get a dramatic change in your revenue.

 Use this formula to calculate the conversion rate:

-Keep on reading to find out how conversion marketing will help you to achieve your goals.
+Keep on reading to find out how conversion marketing will help you achieve your goals.